arvi8080/Resume-Analyzer/README.md

 Click "New app"

-Connect your GitHub repo and select the branch & app.py
+Connect your repo and select app.py

 In Secrets, add: